 - Jello with Fruit: This is a great option for Days 3-5.
 It is high protein and low calorie.

 - Poached Eggs: In this recipe, you will learn to make a perfect poached egg full of flavor and protein.

-- Roasted Pumpkin Soup: Have a little more than just plain old chicken noodle soup.
+- Instant Pot Taco Soup: Have a little more than just plain old chicken noodle soup.
 This recipe makes you feel full and satisfied.

 Even if you aren’t having weight gain or a plateau, pin this post so you can find it later!

 You may also find the following posts helpful:

 - Portion Control After Gastric Bypass